southbridgeio/redmine_chat_telegram/README.md

 On success @BotFather will give you token for your new bot and a link so you could quickly add the bot to contact list.
 You'll have to invent a new name if the registration fails.

+Also set Privacy mode to disabled by command `/setprivacy`.
+This allows bot to listen all group chat messages for writing its to Redmine chat archive.

 You should enter bot's token and name on the Plugin Settings page.

+### Add bot to user contacts

+Send `/start` command to your bot from user account.
+This allows user to add Bot to group chats.